open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

   :width: 500
   :align: center

-If the checkbox is checked, it will disable to ability to manually choose calibration files, but the selected file will still be displayed in the same location as if you had chosen the file manually.
+If the checkbox is checked, it will disable the ability to manually choose calibration files, but the selected file will still be displayed in the same location as if you had chosen the file manually.
 To choose the file manually, uncheck the checkbox and follow the instructions `above
 <#calibration-files>`_.